SAILING INSTRUCTIONS

 Challenge as well as the International Regulations to Prevent Collision at Sea (COLREGS)

-Participants are requested to pay attention to commercial traffic as well as to other
+Participants are requested to pay special attention to commercial traffic as well as to other

 participants in the race.